DataSF/datasf.github.io/blog/_posts/2017-02-24-open-data-day.md

 [Existing Commercial Buildings Energy Performance Ordinance Report](https://data.sfgov.org/Energy-and-Environment/Existing-Commercial-Buildings-Energy-Performance-O/j2j3-acqj): All commercial buildings with at least 10k sq ft of conditioned space must track how much energy their building uses each year.
 You can read more about the enacting ordinance [here](https://sfenvironment.org/energy/energy-efficiency/commercial-and-multifamily-properties/existing-commercial-buildings-energy-performance-ordinance).

 [San Francisco Municipal Greenhouse Gas Inventory](https://data.sfgov.org/Energy-and-Environment/San-Francisco-Municipal-Greenhouse-Gas-Inventory/pxac-sadh): this dataset tracks each city and county departments greenhouse gas emissions.

-# Call for Action

-DataSF is part of nation-wide network of Data Officers known as the Civics Analytic Network.
-This year for International Open Data day the network identified key areas Open Data Platform providers need to address to fulfill the promise of open, meaningful, and impactful data. [add more once letter finalized [Open Data Portal Letter].